VersusCenter

 Cons

-• Requires regular filter replacement (typically every 6-12 months)
+• Requires regular filter replacements (ongoing cost)

-• Does nothing to address dry air or humidity issues
+• Does not address low humidity issues

 Humidifier